ant-design/pro-chat/docs/guide/qwen.en-US.md

 ---
-title: Thousands of Questions
+title: Tongyi Qianwen
 group:
   title: Model Case
   order: 7
 nav:
   title: Documents
   order: 0
 ---

-# Thousands of questions & quick access
+# Tongyi Qianwen & quick access

 The following is the simplest way to access the general meaning of Qianwen